 8.4.1 Overview

 It is useful to be able to configure any single group to be able to handle multiple MCX Services.
 In sub-clause 8.4 requirements are on the service to provide a solution that looks as though the services are working in a coupled and coordinated manner.
 The exact means of achieving this is not implied here.
 So, where a User may affiliate to a single group for two services, this could be a single affiliation indicating two services but handled together or it could be that the UE sends two affiliations, one for each service, in response to the single command to affiliate.
 There may also be other possibilities.
-In essence the solution should look and feel like a combined service.
+In essence, the solution should look and feel like a combined service.

 8.4.2 Requirements